 When the final disposition of the case results in a finding that the accused is not guilty of a violation, all references to the case will be removed from the accused's employment file.

 A permanent file, with the names of all parties and witnesses removed, will be maintained for each case which reaches the formal stage, regardless of its outcome.
-This file will be kept in the Office of the Dean of the Faculty and will include all summary records, board findings and penalties imposed.
+This file will be kept in the Office of the Provost and Dean of the Faculty and will include all summary records, board findings and penalties imposed.
 This file will be available to any future Hearing Board for the purpose of researching precedents and to any committee of the college charged with revising the policies concerning the resolution of student grievances with members of the faculty.

-The verbatim transcript, if taken, will remain in the confidential files of the dean of the faculty until such time as all appeals and civil or criminal cases which may result from the original complaint are settled.
+The verbatim transcript, if taken, will remain in the confidential files of the provost and dean of the faculty until such time as all appeals and civil or criminal cases which may result from the original complaint are settled.
 It shall then be destroyed.

 h.
 Miscellaneous.
-None of the foregoing in any way limits rights, responsibilities and procedures described in other college documents, nor does it in any way alter the power and responsibilities of the dean of the faculty and the president to enforce the extant rules and regulations of the college.5.
+None of the foregoing in any way limits rights, responsibilities and procedures described in other college documents, nor does it in any way alter the power and responsibilities of the provost and dean of the faculty and the president to enforce the extant rules and regulations of the college.5.
 Resolution of Faculty Grievances with Students

 (1) There is no basis for the complaint, and accordingly it should be dismissed.